project-idx/templates/mysql/app/README.md

 # Mysql

-A simple mysql starter with NodeJS in Project IDX.
+A simple mysql starter with NodeJS in Firebase Studio.

 > NOTE: You might have to reload the window once the dependencies are installed for the SQLConnection extension to work as expected